kinverarity1/lasio/docs/source/installation.rst

 |Build Status Travis|

-Every time lasio is updated, automated tests are run using `Travis CI`_ on Python 2.7, 3.5, 3.6, 3.7, and 3.8, on Linux. lasio should also work on Python 2.6, 3.3, and 3.4 but these are not regularly tested.
+Every time lasio is updated, automated tests are run using `Travis CI`_ on Python 3.5, 3.6, 3.7, and 3.8, on Linux. lasio should also work on Python 3.3, and 3.4 but these are not regularly tested.

 To run tests yourself:

 .. code-block::

-    $ pip install pytest>=3.6 pytest-cov coverage pathlib
+    $ pip install pytest>=3.6 pytest-cov coverage
     $ pytest

 .. _Travis CI: https://travis-ci.org/kinverarity1/lasio